danirus/buildbot-sample-conf/README.md

 # Buildbot Sample Configuration

 This document describes how to do continuous integration of webapps with Buildbot.
-It contains configuration files for Buildbot, Git and Apache.
+It contains configuration files for Buildbot, Git, Apache and Nginx.

 ## 1. Scenario